stac-utils/stac-geoparquet/docs/usage.md

 ### Convert Arrow to JSON

-Use [`stac_table_to_ndjson`][stac_geoparquet.arrow.stac_table_to_ndjson] to convert a table or stream of Arrow record batches of STAC data to a generator of Python `dict`s.
+Use [`stac_table_to_ndjson`][stac_geoparquet.arrow.stac_table_to_ndjson] to convert a table or stream of Arrow record batches of STAC data to a newline-delimited JSON file.
 This accepts either a `pyarrow.Table` or a `pyarrow.RecordBatchReader`, which allows conversions of larger-than-memory files in a streaming manner.

 ## Parquet